The role of a reviewer

 Other ways to volunteer to review

-- Check the journal homepage of your choice for the “volunteer to review” pod or if you have already been an Elsevier journal reviewer, your Elsevier reviews profile.
+- Check the journal homepage of your choice for the “volunteer to review” pod.
 You can directly register your interest from either of these pages.
 Identify which journal you would like to review for searching for a journal on Elsevier.com

 - Alternatively, visit the journal homepage and “view full editorial board”

 - Contact the relevant editor(s) through the site and offer your reviewing services

 Please be aware that the choice of whether or not to choose a particular referee for a paper is entirely at the discretion of the editor and Elsevier plays no part in this decision.

 Elsevier acknowledges reviewers’ invaluable contribution to the progress of science.
 Elsevier’s reviewer recognition program aims to engage reviewers and reward them for the work they do.
 The program features several projects and experiments:

 The time, energy and expertise that reviewers contribute to validating the work of their peers is vital to the advancement of the academic community.
 Elsevier’s Reviewer Hub provides reviewers with a means of showcasing their efforts and receiving credit for their work.